mikebernal/sports-management-ui/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 # TO DO

-1. Configure RouterModule
-2. Wrap RouterModule with Auth
-3. Convert anchor tags to routerLink
-4. Persist user credentials using localStorage
+1. Persist user credentials using localStorage
-5. Remove Create Account component
+2. Remove Create Account component
-6. Set Sign In Buttons' width to 100%
+3. Set Sign In Buttons' width to 100%
-7. Create service layer for admin and event manager
+4. Create service layer for admin and event manager
+5. Create Games component
+6. Create Competitors component
+7. Create Events component
+8. Create Report component